RedHatInsights/cloud-connector/README.md

+# Questions / Thoughts

 - do we need a ping that is above the MQTT message but below and application level ping?
   - No ping needed at this point
-- what about different topics for different "types" of connections?
+- what about different topics for different "types" (host, proxy, etc) of connections?
 Would that help with the load??
 - change "in" topic to "status"??
   - only watch "status" for connection state
   - watch "in" later on for bi-directional communication